ludwigprager/debian-automated-installation/README.md

 - start/test the new machine

 These three steps are unattended, i.e. without manual interaction.
-The preseed-iso will be created in the context of a docker-container to verify the call in a  build pipeline.
+The preseed-iso is created in the context of a docker-container.

 # Prerequisites
 - qemu-utils